-We completed the registration of the equity pledge of Beijing Yiyi on December 27, 2018 under the Equity Pledge Contract with the State Administration for Market Regulation in accordance with the PRC Property Rights Law.
-We completed the registration of the equity pledge of Beijing Rongke on May 17, 2021 under the Equity Contract with the State Administration for Market Regulation in accordance with the Chinese Civil Code.
+We completed the registration of the equity pledge of Beijing Yiyi on December 27, 2018 under the Equity Pledge Contract with the State Administration for Market Regulation (the "SAMR"), in accordance with the PRC Property Rights Law.
+We completed the registration of the equity pledge of Beijing Rongke on May 17, 2021 under the Equity Contract with the SAMR in accordance with the Chinese Civil Code.